SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 24 May, 2022 at 16:04:10
+# Last Refreshed - 24 May, 2022 at 17:09:00
-The Latest Activity was a Ride -
+The Latest Activity was a EBikeRide -

-<b>Morning Ride</b>
+<b>A bit of electric recovery</b>

-which happened on 22 May, 2022 at 07:56:54
+which happened on 24 May, 2022 at 15:54:11

-Which is 0 years, 0 months, 2 days, 8 hours and 7 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 1 hours and 14 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/7184662494
+You can see it here https://www.strava.com/activities/7195631526

 ## Number of Rides
 How many rides have I done each year?